Sanjeev98singh/100-days-of-python/README.md

 ### Day 6
 Fundamental Data Types vs Immutability and type coercion

+### Day 6
+Difference between Immutability and mutability and brief description about collection related data types

 ## Installation

 To install the required Python modules, follow these steps: